VATfaqs.com

 Colombia gambling VAT halted after state of emergency suspended

-iGamingBusiness · 26 days ago
+iGamingBusiness · about 1 month ago

 Colombia’s Constitutional Court suspended the emergency decree that imposed a 19% VAT on online gambling, leaving operators subject only to the standard 15% GGR tax.
 The suspension, effective from 29 January 2026, will remain until the court’s plenary chamber issues a final decision.
 The 19% VAT, originally introduced in February 2025 on deposits, expired on 31 December 2025 before being shifted to GGR.